Sebastianhju/Runeterra-5e/Rare Items.md

 - Wonderous Item

-**Bamis Health**: Your maximum hit points increase equal to your health
+**Bamis Health**: Your maximum hit points increase equal to a hit dice

 **Bursting Cinder**: As an action, you can make the cinder blow up in fire for a minute.
 Whenever you enter a space within 5 feet of an enemy or an enemy starts their turn within 5 feet of you, they must succeed a dexterity saving throw (Dc: 14).
 On a failure they take 2d6 fire damage, halved on a save.